ManShum812/ManShum812/README.md

 Previously, I have worked at Fifth Third Bank and Comcast/Xfinity as a Security Engineer, where my responsibilities included managing the company's bug bounty program and identifying vulnerabilities in the company's applications.

-While I have scaled back my bug bounty activities to achieve a better work-life balance, my passion for cybersecurity remains as strong as ever.
+While I have scaled back my bug bounty activities to achieve a better work-life balance because I now work as a full-time Security Engineer from 9 to 5, I want to spend my time after 5 PM on other activities rather than just cybersecurity.
+My passion for cybersecurity remains as strong as ever.
 In my spare time, I love playing football (soccer), hiking, and spending time with friends.